 Joe's Mini HeartStart 4 Sports

-Joe's Mini Heartstart for Sports is a pioneering scheme, aimed at offering sports club members including players, officials and supporters the chance to learn cardio-pulmonary resuscitation (CPR) and how to use a defibrillator.
+Joe's Mini Heartstart 4 Sports (JMHS4S) is a pioneering scheme, aimed at offering Junior sports club members including players, official and supporters the chance to learn key cardio-pulmonary resuscitation (CPR) and how to use a defibrillator.